filip-frisk/MScThesis/README.md

 Much effort were made to make this code approachable for MSc students with a pythonic background and basic scikit-learn ML knowledge.

+No ROOT tools are used and all algorithms are built by hand using python libraries.

 This repository assumes that you arrive with an already cutted MC sample .root file with HWWAnalysisCode.

 ## Howto